 Financial information is provided in the Company's comparative annual financial statements and management discussion and analysis for its most recently completed financial year.
-Additional information relating to the Company is also available on SEDAR at www.sedar.com and may be downloaded free of charge.
+Additional information relating to the Company is also available on SEDAR+ at www.sedarplus.ca and may be downloaded free of charge.

-The Company will provide to any shareholder, free of charge, upon request to the Company, telephone no. (604) 682-6496 or fax no. (604) 682-1174, a copy of any year end and interim financial statements of the Company and management's discussion and analysis filed with the applicable securities regulatory authorities during the past three years.
+The Company will provide to any shareholder, free of charge, upon request to the Company, (email: info@krl.com.sg), a copy of any year end and interim financial statements of the Company and management's discussion and analysis filed with the applicable securities regulatory authorities during the past three (3) years.